TSawyer87/flakes/README.md

 - The main `config.nix` and `home.nix` files are located in the `~/flakes/hosts/${host}/` directory.

 - In the `~/flakes/modules/nixosModules/` directory you can add packages, services, programs, and modules.
 If you add a module just make sure to add the module name to the
   `default.nix` in the directory.
-NixOS automatically searches for a `default.nix` in whichever directory you import to your `config.nix` so all we have to import is the `nixosModules` directory and the `default.nix` bundles all of the files making less implicit import statements necessary.
+NixOS automatically searches for a `default.nix` in whichever directory you import to your `config.nix` or `home.nix` so all we have to import is the `nixosModules` directory and the `default.nix` bundles all of the files making less implicit import statements necessary.

 - The same for home-manager, the modules imported into the `home.nix` are located in `~/flakes/modules/homeManagerModules/` you can add home packages, programs, and more there.
 Same applies here with the `default.nix`.

-- Most of the actual configuration is done in the `~/flakes/config/` directory, thats where you'll find the neovim configuration as well as hyprland and more.
+- I'm currently refactoring and placing most everything in the `modules` directory, you'll find the Hyprland and Sway configs there as well as text editors etc.

 - I set my cursor with stylix so to change cursors the directory is `~/flakes/modules/nixosModules/stylix.nix`